captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 ## PAOLA:
 How you going to tell piccola Valeria one day
 ---
-if you won’t even talk to me now?
+when you won’t even talk to me now?
 ---
 ## DAVIDE:
 We no tell piccola Valeria.